 * * * * *

 31.5.5 Selection and Commitment of RUC Capacity

 Capacity that is not already scheduled in the IFM may be selected as RUC Capacity through the RUC process of the DAM.
 The RUC optimization will select RUC Capacity and produce nodal RUC Prices by minimizing total Bid cost based on RUC Availability Bids and Start-Up, Minimum Load Bids and Transition Costs.
-If RUC cannot schedule sufficient capacity to meet the RUC Procurement Target, a RUC Award or RUC Schedule will be issued to imports providing RA Capacity for the full amount of their RA Capacity.
 RUC will not consider Start-Up, Minimum Load Bids, or Transition Costs for resources already committed in the IFM.
 The RUC Capacity of a resource is the incremental amount of capacity selected in RUC above the resource’s Day-Ahead Schedule.
 The resource’s Day-Ahead Schedule plus its RUC Capacity comprise the resource’s RUC Schedule.
 The CAISO will only issue RUC Start-Up Instructions to resources committed in RUC that must receive a Start-Up Instruction in the Day-Ahead in order to be available to meet Real-Time Demand.
 RUC Schedules will be provided to Scheduling Coordinators even if a RUC Start-Up Instruction is not issued at that time.
 RUC shall not Shut Down resources scheduled through the IFM and RUC will not commit a Multi-Stage Generating Resource to a lower MSG Configuration that is unable to support the Energy scheduled in the IFM.
 If the RUC process cannot find a feasible solution given the resources committed in the IFM, the RUC process will adjust constraints as described in Section 31.5.4 to arrive at a feasible solution that accommodates all the resources committed in the IFM, and any necessary de-commitment of IFM committed units shall be effectuated through an Exceptional Dispatch.

 31.4.1 Temporary Changes to Scheduling Run Parameter Values